-Image above: Nicole Stanfield Caile and her late father, Chris Kouhi.
+Image right: Nicole Stanfield Caile and her late father, Chris Kouhi.

 Student nurse Nicole Stanfield Caile flew back to the United States to care for her estranged father in his dying days.

 But she was unable to grieve for him immediately after he died because he had not written a Will – and she had make difficult decisions on his behalf.

 The mum-of-one said it made dealing with loss even harder and has called for other people to talk about death and end-of-life planning – before it is too late.

 Nicole heads the Death Café in Taunton, a space where people can meet and speak openly about the taboo topic of dying.